 The introduction of a home-built Raku kiln and primitive pit firings in 2022 has allowed Karen Wilde to continue her experimental surface treatments.
 Developing mediums and objects through play while observing the many textures in nature, Wilde’s interest in organic chemistry in art and material sustainability produce unique and unpredictable surface results within her artwork.

-Karen Wilde’s trypophobia mixed-media ceramics emerged from the ontological study of holes and their symbiotic negative and positive relationship with space.
-The artworks distort the figurative form and pictorial language of holes into non-objective sculptures, with underlying themes around cells, macro-organisms, fossils and organic forms, enhanced with experimental glaze or woven textile accents.
+Karen Wilde’s trypophobia mixed-media ceramics emerged from an award-winning ontological study of holes and their symbiotic negative and positive relationship with space.
+Underlying themes around cells, macro-organisms, fossils and organic forms are enhanced with experimental glaze and woven accents.